 If you’re buying from a dealer, then there will be numerous payment options available to you.

 Buying a car can be difficult during the best of times, but looking for a new car during COVID-19 adds a whole new layer of stress and confusion.

-There are several extra factors to keep in mind when conducting car research during coronavirus and buying one long-distance.
+While you might be able to safely visit a dealership in person in some areas, there are several extra factors to keep in mind when conducting car research during coronavirus or buying one long-distance.

 The most important thing you should keep in mind when buying a second hand car during this time is your health.
-Current Government guidelines advise against all but essential travel, so don’t go driving across the country to pick up a car unless it is essential.
+Check the latest Government guidelines - if they're advising against all but essential travel, you shouldn't go driving across the country to pick up a car unless it is essential.

 At the moment, it is much better to err on the side of caution and choose trusted, experienced traders.

 Car dealerships are not listed as an essential service.
 An essential service is defined as an occupation that has been legislated by the Government to have special restrictions in place, meaning they can still be open during times of crisis.
 Broadly, this refers to public services, food outlets and medical industries.

 This means car dealerships in areas of the UK that are in a full lockdown will be closed - but check the latest rules for your area if you're unsure.
 However, you can still search on findandfund and get in touch with the dealer by email or phone if you’re interested in a vehicle.